Dominant 7th chords

 G → G7

-To add a 7th to the "classic" G chord we take the root tone G on the high E string and lower it by two frets to get the seventh F.
+To add a 7th to the “classic” G major chord, take the root G on the high E string and lower it by two frets to get the seventh F.

-Drag the slider under the chord shape to the right to change the G into a G7 with this method.
-Also check out the whole thing with displayed intervals and tones and watch carefully how the chord is changing.
+Drag the slider under the chord diagram(s) to the right to turn G into G7.
+You can also display intervals and note names and watch how the shape is changing.

 G7 barre chord

-To modify the G barre chord we can take the root tone on the D string and lower it by two frets to get the 7th F.
+To modify the G barre chord, lower the root on the D string by two frets to get the 7th (F).

-Additionally we can raise the fifth (5) on the B string by three frets (half steps) to get a seventh.
-We already explored that in the lesson about minor 7th chords.
+Additionally, you can raise the fifth (5) on the B string by three frets (half steps) to get a 7th.
+We already used that approach in the minor 7th lesson.

 How about E7 or F7 ?

-Move that grip as a whole to get other dominant 7th chords with the root on the low E string.
+Move this shape as a whole to form other dominant 7th chords with the root on the low E string.

 C → C7

-In the "classic" C major chord it is not possible to lower the C on the B String by two frets to get the 7th Bb.
-The only way is to raise the 5th (open G string) by three frets.
+In the “classic” C major chord shape, you can’t lower the C on the B string by two frets to Bb (the 7th).
+Instead, raise the 5th (open G string) by three frets.

-If our chord shape contains only one fifth we can raise it nevertheless.
-It's no problem to omit the fifth in a seventh chord (not for chords with b5 or #5).
-Root, third and seventh are essential for the character of a seventh chord.
+If the shape contains only one fifth you can still raise it.
+It’s fine to omit the fifth in a seventh chord (not in chords with ♭5 or #5).
+The root, third and seventh define the chord’s character.

 C7 barre chord

-Move that grip as a whole to get other dominant 7th chords with the root on the A string like e.g. A7 or Bb7.
+Move this shape as a whole to form other dominant 7th chords with the root on the A string, such as A7 or Bb7.

 D → D7

-Also this grip can be moved like a barre chord to get other V7 chords with the root on the D string, e.g. a Eb7.
+This shape can also be moved like a barre chord to get other V7 chords with the root on the D string (e.g., Eb7).

-Why is a 7th chord called dominant 7th chord or V7 chord?
+Why is it called a dominant 7th (V7) chord?

-When we build up stacks of thirds over every note of a major scale (using only notes of the scale), we obtain the modal chords of the major scale.
-Depending on how much thirds we stack, we'll get triads or seventh chord (or even ninth chords, etc.).
+When we stack thirds over each note of a major scale (using only scale tones), we obtain the scale’s diatonic chords.
+Depending on how many thirds we stack, we get triads, seventh chords, etc.

-A major chord with a seventh (not a major 7th) is only present on the 5th (V.) scale degree - the so called dominant.
-That's why this chord is called a dominant seventh chord or V7 chord.
+A major chord with a minor 7th appears only on the 5th (V) scale degree — the dominant.
+Hence the name dominant seventh or V7 chord.

-However, in certain harmonical contexts we'll often find V7 chords on other scale degrees as well, without changing the main key.
+In practice — depending on the harmonic context — you’ll often find V7 chords on other degrees as well, without changing the main key.

-There are quite a few different chord shapes for dominant 7th chords.
-The root does not always have to be the lowest note, for instance if you've got a second instrument (bass, piano,...) playing the bass note, or if you're packing more than one chord shape of the same chord into a bar to make your accompaniment more interesting.
+There are many usable shapes for dominant 7th chords.
+The root doesn’t always have to be the lowest note — for instance, if another instrument (bass, piano) handles the bass note, or when you use multiple shapes of the same chord within a bar to make the accompaniment livelier.

+This lesson doesn’t try to show every possibility.
+The construction of dominant 7th chords should be clear by now.
+The Chord Finder shows more V7 shapes; fiddling out others by yourself with the Analyzer is of course strictly allowed!
 This lesson is not intended for showing all possibilities.
 The construction of dominant seventh chords should be clear by now.
-The chord finder shows more V7 chord shapes - fiddling out others by yourself is of course strictly allowed!
+The chord finder shows more V7 chord shapes; fiddling out others by yourself with the chord analyzer is of course strictly allowed!